-Unless otherwise indicated, all information contained in this prospectus supplement reflects an assumed public offering price of \$55.81 per ADS, which was the last reported sale price of the ADSs on The Nasdaq Global Select Market on February 16, 2018, and assumes no exercise of the underwriters' option to purchase additional ADSs.
+Unless otherwise indicated, all information contained in this prospectus supplement reflects the public offering price of \$57.00 per ADS, and assumes no exercise of the underwriters' option to purchase additional ADSs.

 Summary consolidated financial data

 The following tables present summary consolidated financial data for our business.
 We derived the summary consolidated statement of profit or loss and other comprehensive income data for the years ended December 31, 2016, 2015 and 2014 from our audited consolidated financial statements incorporated by reference into this prospectus supplement.
 We derived the summary consolidated statement of profit or loss and other comprehensive income data for the nine months ended September 30, 2017 and 2016 and the summary consolidated statement of financial position as of September 30, 2017 from our unaudited condensed consolidated interim financial statements incorporated by reference into this prospectus supplement.
 We maintain our books and records in euros, and prepare our audited consolidated financial statements and unaudited condensed consolidated interim financial statements in accordance with IFRS as issued by the IASB and as adopted by the European Union.
 The following information should be read in conjunction with our audited consolidated financial statements and unaudited condensed consolidated interim financial statements and related notes, as well as the information under the captions "Item 5.
 Operating and financial review and prospects" appearing in our Annual Report on Form 20-F for the year ended December 31, 2016 and "Management's discussion and analysis of financial condition and results of operations" appearing in our Report on Form 6-K filed on November 16, 2017, which are incorporated by reference herein.
 For more details on how you can obtain our reports and other information filed with the SEC, you should read the section of this prospectus supplement and the accompanying prospectus entitled "Where you can find more information."
 Our historical results are not necessarily indicative of our future results, and our interim period results are not necessarily indicative of results to be expected for a full year or any other interim period.
 All share and per share data in this prospectus supplement, including those relating to the warrants, give retrospective effect to a bonus issue of shares in the ratio of 3:1 of the Company's authorized, issued and outstanding ordinary and preference shares, which was effective on January 13, 2015, with the corresponding impacts on both share capital and retained earnings also retrospectively recognized.